NativeScript/plugins/packages/biometrics/README.md

 Allowing the user to fallback on lock screen credentials ( pin etc. ) disables cryptography.

-Also for phones running API < 30 only fingerprint is used, because the old fingerprint api is called.
+Also on android for phones running API < 30 only fingerprint is used, because the old fingerprint api is called.

 e.g.